 In November 2017, the City, pursuant to CEQA, issued a Notice of Preparation (NOP) for the proposed Ventura Water Supply Projects Environmental Impact Report (EIR).
 Following the NOP, City staff held scoping meetings and received numerous written comments from the public.
-In March 2019, the Draft EIR was circulated for public review and comments.
+In March 2019, the Draff EIR was circulated for public review and comments.
 In September 2019, the City released the Final EIR and subsequently certified it on October 14, 2019.
-On September 27, 2022, the City approved an EIR Addendum to upgrade the Project's design and accommodate higher discharge flows through a larger diameter outfall pipeline.
+On September 26, 2022, the City approved an EIR Addendum addressing changes to the Project design that will not result in any new, significant environmental impacts.
+These changes include: (1) updates to the design of the conveyance system connecting the AWPF to the outfall pipeline and of the outfall pipeline itself to avoid temporary construction impacts and accommodate higher discharge flows; (2) greater detail regarding the outfall pipeline assembly process; (3) an upgrade to VWRF treatment facilities following an evaluation of VWRF treatment upgrades; and (4) analyzing the above changes in light of new and/or revised CEQA thresholds for environmental impacts.